 About Bacalar, A Magic Town in Mexico

-Officially designated as a “Pueblo Magico” (Magic Town), Bacalar is one of those beautiful places in the world that really resonates with you.
+Officially designated as a “Pueblo Magico” (Magic Town), Bacalar is one of Mexico’s hidden gems and one of those beautiful places in the world that really resonates with you.
 Mexico created the “Pueblos Magicos” program to recognize and promote small towns all over Mexico that offer visitors a magical experience from their natural beauty, culture, traditions, or genuine hospitality.
-Bacalar definitely lives up to those standards with its stunning natural beauty and lack of mass tourism.
-There are over 100 magic towns in Mexico but a few other can’t miss ones are Isla Mujeres, Valladolid, Tequila, and Tepoztlán near Mexico City.

 How to get to Bacalar